isomerpages/moe-zhenghuasec/pages/2026 Secondary 1 Registration Exercise.md

 <hr>
 <p><strong>12.
 Parents-Child-Teacher-Conference (1st PCTC) &nbsp;&nbsp;&nbsp;&nbsp;</strong>
 </p>
-<p>Our first PCTC will be conducted on Friday 10 January 2025, at 5pm in
+<p>Our first PCTC will be conducted on Friday 9 January 2026, at 5pm in the
 school hall.
 There will be a welcome talk by our Principal, Mr Ng in the hall followed by the Form Teacher's sharing in the classrooms.
 More details will be shared via Parents Gateway.</p>